 Chapter 7: Appendixes

 Developing countries are getting busier and busier, perhaps it happens day by day.
 As the nation rises economically, the metropolitan cities are designed to commutate and support more people to boost economical strength.
 Hence the infrastructures are getting closer to one another, having compact living packs; nowadays.
-Expecting facilities such as schools, hospitals, work places, leisure malls and etc become common for modern era people.
-So moving around of all these areas becomes noticeable factor in recent years as the pedestrian accidents escalate over the time.
-With this issue in mind, some preliminary studies have been considered to understand the current trends as well as additional technique to improve policies for the pedestrians around Kuala Lumpur, Malaysia.
-Pedestrian gap acceptance is one of the most important components in microscopic traffic characteristic in pedestrian road crossing-index.
-Raghuram Kadali et al. (2012) has observed several road junctions in the Metropolitan areas in India and suggested that the discrete choice theory can be applied to create a mathematical model as to contribute to the reduction of the pedestrians’ accidents.
-On the similar side of the problem, Marisamynathan et al. (2013) has discussed his concerns over the problems that faced by pedestrians at signalized intersection crosswalks, in which, the pedestrian delay become important parameters to consider.
-Let’s look at the figure 2.1 for a well known model that compares the walking speed at vertical sides against the gender, aging group, location and the traffic signal on the horizontal sides.
+Expecting facilities such as schools, hospitals, workplaces, leisure malls and etc become common for modern era people.
+So moving around all these areas becomes a noticeable factor in recent years as pedestrian accidents escalate over time.
+With this issue in mind, some preliminary studies have been considered to understand the current trends as well as an additional technique to improve policies for pedestrians around Kuala Lumpur, Malaysia.
+Pedestrian gap acceptance is one of the most important components of microscopic traffic characteristics in the pedestrian road crossing index.
+Raghuram Kadali et al. (2012) have observed several road junctions in the Metropolitan areas in India and suggested that the discrete choice theory can be applied to create a mathematical model to contribute to the reduction of pedestrian accidents.
+On a similar side of the problem, Marisamynathan et al. (2013) have discussed their concerns over the problems faced by pedestrians at signalized intersection crosswalks, in which, the pedestrian delay becomes an important parameter to consider.
+Let’s look at figure 2.1 for a well-known model that compares the walking speed on the vertical sides against the gender, aging group, location, and traffic signal on the horizontal sides.
 He has noticed that the pedestrians adjust their crossing speed based on the traffic condition at that specific time.

-Rizati Hamidun et al. (2013) has slightly different perception in the matter as they believed that pedestrian are most at risk when crossing a road section with a large amount of pedestrian-vehicle interactions.
-So, the multiple alternative-access points are recommended for metropolitan areas in Kuala Lumpur as to reduce the pedestrian-vehicle interactions.
+Rizati Hamidun et al. (2013) has a slightly different perception on the matter as they believed that pedestrian is most at risk when crossing a road section with a large amount of pedestrian-vehicle interactions.
+So, multiple alternative-access points are recommended for metropolitan areas in Kuala Lumpur to reduce pedestrian-vehicle interactions.

-Akash Jain et al. (2014) have different angle in the subject matter as they argue that: “among the crossing patterns more pedestrians crosses the roads in perpendicular direction and very few of them crosses the roads in two stages (table 2.2).
-This is an absolute negligence of pedestrians, which has been categorized into the crossing behavior category of pedestrians.
+Akash Jain et al. (2014) have a different angle on the subject matter as they argue that: “among the crossing patterns more pedestrians cross the roads in a perpendicular direction and very few of them cross the roads in two stages (table 2.2).
+This is absolute negligence of pedestrians, which has been categorized into the crossing behavior category of pedestrians.

-A field survey was carried out at nine uncontrolled mid-block locations in different streets in three Egyptian cities by Serag MS (2015) and the result has shown that Egyptian pedestrians rely mainly on rolling gap and accept small traffic gap size without much waiting at the curb, which proves that the behavior of pedestrians in Egypt is particularly non-compliant and often risk-taking types.
-Though this type of attitude is deemed to be an usual behavior in many developing countries, as it is, in fact, a matter of serious mistakes against compliances (figure 2.3).
+A field survey was carried out at nine uncontrolled mid-block locations in different streets in three Egyptian cities by Serag MS (2015) and the result has shown that Egyptian pedestrians rely mainly on the rolling gaps and accept small traffic gaps size without much waiting at the curb, which proves that the behavior of pedestrians in Egypt is particularly non-compliant and often risk-taking types.
+Though this type of attitude is deemed to be a usual behavior in many developing countries, it is, in fact, a matter of serious mistakes against compliance (figure 2.3).

 This should be taken in positive way as to reduce the accidental rate.
 In mixed traffic conditions, Raguram Kadali et al. (2013) have found that the error of prediction deviates significantly, paving ways for uncertainties which may lead to accidents.
 Thus, the pedestrian's gap predicting behavior is a complex one and it is supposed to be influenced by pedestrian's physical characteristics, pedestrian tactics, available gap size and speed of the vehicle.
 Let’s look at figure 2.6 as it illustrates a wrong computation that made by a pedestrian.